Where da bagels at?

 All of it.
 And now I'm wearing elastic-waist pants until I no longer look and feel like Jabba the Hutt.

-The backstory: My friend, Angela, was in town this weekend (I live in Atlanta) and we went to Mary Mac's Tea Room.
+The back story: My friend was in town this weekend (I live in Atlanta) and we went to a place called Mary Mac's Tea Room.
 While we filled out our order cards, there was a basket of assorted breads including corn bread, muffins, biscuits, and homemade cinnamon rolls.
 Obviously, as any person with the ability to taste things would do, I devoured one of each.
 Oh, and my meal came with a side of fried chicken.
 I ate that, too.

 Sunday afternoon, I succumbed to my animal instincts and actually drove through the McDonalds' drive-thru.
 I know.
 I KNOW.
 Go ahead and judge, but the girl who gave me that incredible greasy bag of love otherwise known as McDonald's fries called me gorgeous and said my hair looked great.
 So that decision wasn't all bad.